josephgrovers/COVID-19-Impact-on-2020-Election/readme.md

 ## Objective

 - Examine how Trump's approval ratings have changed in response to his handling of COVID-19
 - See if different political views correspond to higher or lower rates, using SHAP feature importance to view classification impact from COVID-19 cases per capita.
 - Forecast the 2020 election

 ## Findings
-- President Trump’s national approval ratings have only slightly gone down with COVID-19’s development
+- President Trump’s national approval ratings have only slightly gone down with COVID-19’s development.
-- Counties’ COVID-19 case rates are not a strong indicator of political views
+- Counties’ COVID-19 case rates are not a strong indicator of political views.
-- According to time-series forecasting of swing state polling data through to 9/15/2020, Joe Biden is the likely winner of the 2020 US election according
+- According to time-series forecasting of swing state polling data through to 9/15/2020, Joe Biden is the likely winner of the 2020 US election.

 # Methodology